bellingcat/auto-archiver/README.md

     A(BaseStorage) -->|parent of| B(S3Storage)
 ```

+## Archive logic

+Below is a list of archivers in order of what the `auto_archive.py` script tries:

+- Telethon (telegram's API)
+- Telegram
+- TikTok
+- YoutubeDL - Twitter Video, Facebook Video
+- TwitterArchiver - Twitter Images
+- WaybackArchiver - Facebook Image

+# Telethon (Telegram API)

+asfd

+# Telegram

+asdf

+# TikTok

+asdf

 # Twitter Video - YoutubeDL

+- Generally works well

 - Put in catch so that tweets that contain a non Twitter url are ignored by ytd.
 As the intent probably is to get images from that tweet

+- Sometimes we get a: ERROR: Sign in to confirm your age.
+This video may be inappropriate for some users.  and many other edge cases which may have to be handled manually

 # Twitter Images